A formula on how to succeed with an underdog PR strategy for your business — by identifying a stupid majority.

 Goliath, the giant Philistine warrior, was defeated by the young David, who would later go on to become the king of Israel.
 David, being inferior in size and combat experience, used a slingshot to defeat the mighty Goliath from a distance:

-Instead of fighting Goliath on his terms (strength and power), he used his advantages (speed and accuracy).
+Instead of fighting Goliath on his terms (strength and power), David used his advantages (speed and accuracy).

 The legend endures since we find comfort in knowing that the strongest doesn’t always win.
 Now, the underdog strategy isn’t just useful for fighting; over and over again, it has proven useful when it comes to public relations as well.

 Here’s how you can use the underdog PR strategy for your business:

 In David and Goliath: Underdogs, Misfits and the Art of Battling Giants, Malcolm Gladwell outlines the dynamic between mapping both yours and your opponent’s strengths and weaknesses.

 He goes on to suggest that underdogs have significant advantages.
 But there’s more:

 One could argue that David’s disadvantages (being smaller and less experienced) actually forced him to outsmart his opponent.